aws-samples/aws-iot-elf/README.md

         thingName=t_name, principal=keys_cert['certificateArn'])
 ...
 ```
-Everything else around this code is to prepare for or record the results of the invocation of these functions.
+Everything else around this code is to prepare for, or record the results of, the invocation of these functions.

 Lastly, when you run the `create` commad you can see in the exmaple output below that a thing named `thing_0` was created and associated with a certificate in region `us-west-2`.
 ```